richardcavell/BASICloader/README.txt

 The output of BASICloader will therefore look like the old "type-in" programs from 1980s computer magazines.

+The start location defaults to a value that is sensible for the target machine.
+The exec location defaults to being equal to the start value.

 The output of this program is licensed to you under the following license:

   1. You may use the output of this program, for free, for any worthwhile